Discover Dynamic Chennai – South India’s Cultural Hub

 By Rail

-Chennai is a major railway hub with excellent connectivity across India.
-Chennai Central is the primary station for long-distance trains to major cities like Mumbai, Delhi, Kolkata, and Bangalore.
-Chennai Egmore handles trains within Tamil Nadu and to nearby states.
-The city is part of the Southern Railway network, offering both express and local services.
+Chennai is a major railway hub with excellent connectivity.
+Chennai Central (recently renamed MGR Chennai Central) is the primary station for long-distance trains to major cities — Mumbai (24 hours), Delhi (28 hours), Kolkata (24 hours), Bangalore (5 hours by Vande Bharat or Shatabdi).
+Chennai Egmore handles trains within Tamil Nadu and to nearby southern states.
+The Southern Railway network operates both express and local services.

 By Road